Best Hotels in Madrid: Salamanca, Malasaña & the Gran Vía (2026)

 Price: €250–2,000/night | Location: Calle de Álvarez Gato, 4, Centro

-The Madrid Edition (the Ian Schrager/Marriott luxury lifestyle hotel brand) is the most design-forward luxury hotel in central Madrid — the extraordinary position (directly on the Callao — the intersection of the Gran Vía and the Preciados pedestrian shopping street, the exact center of Madrid’s shopping and theatre district), the extraordinary Oroya restaurant, and the excellent lobby bar (the finest hotel bar in the Gran Vía area).
+The Madrid Edition (the Ian Schrager/Marriott luxury lifestyle hotel brand) is the most design-forward luxury hotel in central Madrid.
+It sits directly on the Callao — the intersection of the Gran Vía and the Preciados pedestrian shopping street, the exact center of Madrid’s shopping and theatre district — and offers the Oroya restaurant plus a lobby bar that outclasses every other hotel bar in the Gran Vía area.

 Only YOU Hotel Madrid — Retiro Design